-AIF are available for review under Nutrien's profile on SEDAR at www.sedar.com.
+Nutrien's profile on SEDAR+ at www.sedarplus.com.

 Project Description, Location and Access

 The Rocanville mine (surface plant) is located in southeastern Saskatchewan near the Saskatchewan-Manitoba provincial boundary, approximately 15 kilometers north-east of the town of Rocanville, Saskatchewan.